GSA/resources.data.gov/pages/_resources/fdspp-va-veterans-legacy-memorial.md

 ---
-name: The Veterans Legacy Memorial
+resource_name: The Veterans Legacy Memorial
 slug: fdspp-va-veterans-legacy-memorial
 description: The Veterans Legacy Memorial (VLM) is a digital platform to help families, survivors, and fellow veterans to take a leading role in honoring